dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 - LLMs turned my day into a "spinning plates" act: lots of shallow touches on many tasks instead of long focus on one.
 - I’m shipping more than ever, but I retain less and feel less ownership.
-- I now spend as much time optimizing my workflow (dotfiles, prompts, structure) as I do thinking about the code itself, and the ROI is objectively good and subjectively cursed.
+- I now spend as much time optimizing my workflow as I do thinking about the code itself, and the ROI is objectively good and subjectively cursed.
 - My deep-focus muscle is weaker; hard problems feel harder.
 - I’m increasingly inspired by Andrej Karpathy’s "tab complete first, type it out to learn" approach and Dan Abramov’s worries about people not wanting to learn at all, and I’m trying to decide how far I want to lean into either side.